MakingSense/dev-challenges/iOS/master-detail-api.md

 - Consume an API, show results in the app
 - Display a listing that can be navigated, and another screen/panel with each item details
 - Setup a Git Repository of your own to upload the code
+- Setup some tests for your app (unit tests? application tests? you choose!)

 Not everything is important, but if you're in doubt, you can check our [evaluation criteria](../EvaluationCriteria.md).